kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 loads, the contact patch width decreases with inclination angle.
 At an inclination angle for 4 deg and a vertical load of -500 lbs, the contact patch lengthened but the width is shortened.
-This is because the full width of the tire is not engaged with the road surface.
+This is because the full width of the tire no longer engaged with the road surface.

 ### Contact area